jmart375/jmart375/README.md

   - TBD; snort, security onion

 ## Packet Sniffers
 A packet sniffer, also called a packet analyzer, protocol analyzer or network analyzer, is      used to intercept, log, and analyze network traffic and data.
+These are tools designed to capture and analyze packets transmitted over a network.
+They operate by intercepting and logging network traffic, allowing users to examine the contents of packets for various purposes.
   - TBD; wireshark

 ## Firewall Tools